dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 * `--relax-definite-assignment - control the rules governing definite assignment, the property that every variable is eventually assigned a value before it is used.
-If false (the default) definite assignment rules are strictly checked (corresponding to legacy level 3); if true, checking corresponds to legacy level 2.
-  The legacy option was `-definiteAssignment:<n>` with possible values
-  * `0` - ignore definite-assignment rules; this mode is unsound and is for testing only.
-  * `1` (default) - enforce definite-assignment rules for compiled
+  * if false (default), enforce definite-assignment for all non-yield-parameter variables and fields, regardless of their types
+  * if false and `--enforce-determinism` is true, then also performs checks in the compiler that no nondeterministic statements are used
-    variables and fields whose types do not support auto-initialization and for ghost variables and fields whose type is possibly empty.
+  * if true, enforce definite-assignment rules for compiled variables and fields whose types do not support auto-initialization and for ghost variables and fields whose type is possibly empty.
-  * `2` - enforce definite-assignment for all non-yield-parameter
-    variables and fields, regardless of their types.
-  * `3` - like `2`, but also performs checks in the compiler that no nondeterministic statements are used; thus, a program that passes at this level 3 is one that the language guarantees that values seen during execution will be the same in every run of the program.

 * `-noAutoReq` - ignore `autoReq` attributes, and therefore do not automatically generate `requires` clauses.